-- Keep out of the sight and reach of children. - Do not use Carbimazole 20mg Tablets after the expiry date which is stated on the carton and bottle after Exp.
-The expiry date refers to the last day of that month. - Do not store above 25°C. Store in the original container. - If your doctor decides to stop your treatment, take any tablets you have left back to the pharmacy. - If your tablets appear discoloured, or show any other signs of deterioration, take them to your pharmacist who will advise you. - Medicines should not be disposed of via wastewater or household waste.
+- Keep all medicines out of the sight and reach of children. - Do not use after the expiry date printed on the carton, and bottle label after EXP.
+The expiry date refers to the last day of that month. - Do not store above 25°C. Store in the original container. - If the tablets become discoloured or show any other signs of deterioration, you should seek the advice of your pharmacist who will tell you what to do. - Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines no longer required.
 These measures will help to protect the environment.